 ● Don’t be afraid to brush past the cons.
 And avoid sharing biased views on the products.

-● Ensure your feature link to the merchant’ site with a suitable frequency, enough for the reader not to ignore the link but don’t feel annoyed
+● Ensure your feature link to the merchant’s site with a suitable frequency, enough for the reader not to ignore the link but don’t feel annoyed

 ● Use relevant and popular keywords in your content.
-Use different SEO tactics to ensure that your posts can show up in relevant search engine results.
+Use different SEO tactics to ensure your posts can appear in relevant search engine results.

 ● Make the review more engaging by optimising the layout of your blog or post with images and videos.

-● With physical products, consider creating unboxing videos and review affiliate products on Youtube.
+● With physical products, consider creating unboxing videos and reviewing affiliate products on Youtube.

-Below is how NerdWallet builds the trust for the prospects for Blue Cash Preferred® Card from American Express (one of their affiliate products) by showing them reviews from the previous guests.
+Below is how NerdWallet builds the trust of the prospects for the Blue Cash Preferred® Card from American Express (one of their affiliate products) by showing them reviews from the previous guests.

-Successful Examples of Including Affiliate Marketing Into Sales Tactics
+Successful Examples of Including Affiliate Marketing In Sales Tactics

 Dedicated Resource Page on Nerdwallet.com